hp-8/ohStore/README.md

 - [Vercel](https://vercel.com/) for hosting and deploying the application.

-#### Several other technologies are incorporated in this web app please check the package.json file for for information.
+Several other technologies are incorporated into this web app; please check the `package.json` file for more information.

-## Disclaimer
+## Disclaimer ⚠️

 This project prioritizes backend functionality over aesthetics.
 User interface design is intentionally minimal for a focus on practicing backend skills.

-## Contributing
+## Contributing 🤝

 Feel free to contribute to the project by opening issues or submitting pull requests.
 Your feedback and improvements are highly appreciated.